-First of all let me try and ease the anger of those people who think that any association of barbecue with a slow cooker is the work of the devil.
-I fully agree that true barbecue requires a fire, smoke, and lots of time.
+First of all, let me try and ease the anger of those people who think that any association of barbecue with a slow cooker is the work of the devil.
+True barbecue may require a fire, smoke, and lots of time.
 However, modern convenience has brought the world an appliance that cooks low and slow, and though there is no fire, it still produces tender meat.
-Whether this is real barbecue or not, I'll leave that up to you.
-But before you fly off the handle remember that many people, for whatever reason, just can't go out back and smoke up some meat.
+But before you scoff at the idea remember that many people, for whatever reason, just can't go out back and smoke up some meat.

 Many people attempt to add that smoke flavor to their Crock-Pot barbecue by adding liquid smoke.
-I'm not going to tell you what to do, but in case, you're interested I don't use the stuff myself.
 Liquid smoke is a product made from water, natural hickory smoke flavor, vinegar, molasses, caramel color, and natural flavoring.
 It adds a smoky flavor to foods and can be used in lots of dishes.
 Many commercial barbecue sauces (especially the big brand names) have liquid smoke in them.
-How natural hickory smoke flavor is made is a mystery to me.

 An alternative to adding liquid smoke is to add foods that contain a smoky flavor.
-One of my favorite alternatives is smoky paprika.
+A great alternative is a smoky paprika.
 Made from smoked and dried peppers, paprika adds a smoky flavor to foods that are mild and delicious.
 You can also buy a number of smoked chilies and peppers, like chipotle peppers.